Dear Prospective Students for the AI and Law Summer School,

 Kevin Ashley, Henry Prakken, and Giovanni Sartor on behalf of other professors in the AI and Law Summer School.

-Kevin Ashley, Giuseppe Contissa, Arthur Dyevre, Matthias Grabmair, Guido Governatori, Francesca Lagioia, Marco Lippi, Juliano Maranhao, Monica Palmirani, Henry Prakken, Amedeo Santosuosso, Giovanni Sartor, Adam Wyner
+Kevin Ashley, Giuseppe Contissa, Arthur Dyevre, Matthias Grabmair, Guido Governatori, Robert Kowalski, Francesca Lagioia, Marco Lippi, Juliano Maranhao, Monica Palmirani, Henry Prakken, Amedeo Santosuosso, Giovanni Sartor, Adam Wyner

 - Introduction to AI & law, knowledge representation, and rule-based systems